er-go/telsimanneal/README.md

 annealing rather than the greedy approach; again, in the green region, annealing led to an improvement, while in the blue region, greedy was better throughout.
-In these first two columns of charts, a parenthetical like "Greedy (6/20)" in the legend indicates that in 6 out of 20 runs, the greedy algorithm was better.
+In these first two columns of charts, a parenthetical like "Greedy (4/24)" in the legend indicates that in 4 out of 20 runs, the greedy algorithm was better.

 The last column shows blue histograms of how much time the greedy algorithm required.
 In green it shows how long before the annealing algorithm managed to *match* the greedy score (rather than the total time until the specified number of epochs finished).
-In these, legend entries like "Annealing (17/20)" indicate that only 17 rounds did match the corresponding greedy score, and so the green histogram bars only add up to 17.
+In these, legend entries like "Annealing Times to match (20/24)" indicate that only 20 rounds did match the corresponding greedy score, and so the green histogram bars only add up to 20.

 <table>
 <tr>